ChromaticPanic/CGC_Grain_Outcome_Predictions/README.md

 - Schema: public
 - Columns: 10

 Similarly to the ergot_sample table, ergot_sample_feat_eng contains all samples, both infected and diesease free, submited to the Canadian Harvest program by farmers to be tested for ergot.
-Of the original data, samples without a specified province and or districted were discarded.
-The data is enhanced with additional engineered features
+Of the original data, samples without a specified province and or district were discarded.
+The data is enhanced with additional engineered features.

 ||sample_id|year|province|crop_district|district|incidence|severity|downgrade|severity_bin_quan|severity_bin_arb|
 |-|-|-|-|-|-|-|-|-|-|-|